kiboschool/course-pm-and-design/src/lessons/managing-products/agile-development.md

 <aside> 🧑🏿‍🤝‍🧑🏽🧑🏿‍🤝‍🧑🏽 Software is a team sport!
   </aside>

-  Software is a team sport, and different team members contribute to the success of an agile sprint.
+ Different team members contribute to the success of an agile sprint.
 Below is a summary of what various team members do during a sprint

-  Product Manager or Owner: defines and prioritizes the backlog of user stories, and makes sure that the team is working on features that deliver value to the users and business
+  Product Manager or Owner: defines and prioritizes the backlog of user stories, and ensures the team is working on features that deliver value

-  UX designer: create wireframes, prototypes, or other designs to guide development, and works with development team to ensure that the design is implemented correctly and to gather feedback on the usability
+  UX designer: create wireframes, prototypes, or other designs to guide development, and works with development team to ensure that the design is implemented correctly

-Software engineers: build and deliver working software during the sprint, including coding, testing and deployment.
+Software engineers: build and deliver working software during the sprint, including coding, testing and deployment

-Scrum Master: facilitates sprint planning and retrospective meetings, and helping the team to continuously improve their process.
-This might be the product manager or a senior engineer
+Scrum Master: facilitates sprint planning and retrospective meetings, and helps the team to continuously improve their process.
+In some teams, the product manager or a senior engineer plays the role of scrum master

 Stakeholders: Stakeholders are the people who will be using or affected by the software being developed.
 They provide feedback on the working software during the sprint review and may provide input on user stories during the sprint planning process.